Accessibility: Our Approach

 Passenger products have a number of features that are designed to make them easy to access on a daily basis.
-Here’s just a few examples:
+Here are just a few examples:

 Simple account sign-up

 A feature that automatically places recently purchased ticket products at the top of the ticket purchase screen.
-This removes the need for users to navigate through ticket categories to find their most commonly purchased products.
-This significantly reduces the cognitive load for a user to get on the move again.
+This removes the need for customers to navigate through ticket categories to find their most commonly purchased products.
+This significantly reduces the cognitive load for a customer to get on the move again.

 Ticket expiry notifications

-Users can set notifications to remind them when a ticket is soon to expire.
-This helps to ensure the user buys a valid ticket in plenty of time before boarding the bus.
+Customers can set notifications to remind them when a ticket is soon to expire.
+This helps to ensure they buy a valid ticket in plenty of time before boarding the bus.
 These notifications can be used in conjunction with a device’s operating system voice-over capability to ensure they are not missed.

 Destination stop alerts

-Users can set alerts for specific stops (tactile, visual and audio, depending on the user’s device settings) to notify them when that stop is approaching.
-This is particularly useful in vehicles which are not equipped with audio or visual “next stop” announcements, or where these announcements are not accessible to a user.
+Customers can set alerts for specific stops (tactile, visual and audio, depending on their device settings) to notify them when that stop is approaching.
+This is particularly useful in vehicles which are not equipped with audio or visual “next stop” announcements, or where these announcements are not accessible.

 Timetable row and column highlighting

-When viewing a timetable, users can tap a cell in the timetable and its corresponding row and column will be automatically highlighted, making it easier to scan all relevant information.
+When viewing a timetable, customers can tap a cell in the timetable and its corresponding row and column will be automatically highlighted, making it easier to scan all relevant information.

 Dark mode can also make it easier to use the apps at the start or end of the day, by reducing screen glare in low light conditions, helping customers who are suffering from eye fatigue.
 For customers with longer-term sight issues, the additional contrast can also make using apps easier.